Institute of Noetic Sciences

 The Institute of Noetic Sciences (Note: /noʊˈɛtɪk/) (IONS) is an American non-profit parapsychological research institute.
-It was co-founded in 1973 by former astronaut Edgar Mitchell, the sixth man to walk on the Moon, along with investor Paul N. Temple and others interested in purported paranormal phenomena, in order to encourage and conduct research on noetics and human potentials.
+It was co-founded in 1973 by former astronaut Edgar Mitchell, the sixth man to walk on the Moon, along with investor Paul N. Temple and others interested in psychic phenomena, in order to encourage and conduct research on noetics and human potentials.

-The Institute conducts research on topics such as spontaneous remission, meditation, consciousness, alternative healing practices, consciousness-based healthcare, spirituality, human potential, psychic abilities, psychokinesis and survival of consciousness after bodily death.
+The Institute conducts research on topics such as psychic abilities, channeling, mind matter interaction, energy healing, intention, consciousness, and spontaneous remission.
+They have a long history of studying meditation, alternative healing practices, consciousness-based healthcare, spirituality, human potential, psychokinesis and survival of consciousness after bodily death.
 The Institute maintains a free database, available on the Internet, with citations to more than 6,500 articles about whether physical and mental health benefits might be connected to meditation and yoga.

-Headquartered outside Petaluma, California, the IONS is situated on a 200 acre campus that includes offices, a research laboratory and a retreat center (originally the campus of World College West).
-Researchers associated with it include Dean Radin and Rupert Sheldrake.
+IONS is now headquartered in Novato, California, after previously being situated on a 200 acre campus in Petaluma that included offices, a research laboratory and a retreat center.
+Researchers associated with it include Dean Radin, Helané Wahbeh and Rupert Sheldrake.